lpsinger/userguide/procedures/index.rst

 Alert Timeline
 --------------

-Here, we described the sequence of the GW alert distributed the Gamma-ray Coordinates Network (:term:`GCN`) via notices and circulars (:doc:`Alert content </content>` and :doc:`Technical </tutorial/index>`).
-Alerts should contain all of the information that is useful for searching for a counterpart.
+Here, we describe the sequence of LIGO/Virgo alerts for a single event that will be distributed through the Gamma-ray Coordinates Network (:term:`GCN`) via notices and circulars (:doc:`Alert content </content>` and :doc:`Technical
+</tutorial/index>`).

 .. plot::
     :alt: Timeline for sending gravitational-wave alerts